 Example

-Check Run Agents goes further: agents can browse the codebase, query git history, post to Slack, check Sentry, and more.
+Check Run Agents go further: agents can browse the codebase, query git history, post to Slack, check Sentry, and more.
 You also get structured output in the Checks tab instead of just inline comments.